Joan of Acre had an exotic start in life; she was born in Palestine, whilst her parents were on the 9th Crusade, in the spring of 1272.

 Joan was widowed in 1295 and Edward wasted no time finding suitable new husband; Amadeus V, Count of Savoy.

 However, it seems Joan had other ideas.
-In January 1297 she married in secret to Ralph de Monthermer, her late husband’s squire.
-She had sent Ralph to her father, to be knighted and married him shortly after.
+In January 1297, in one of the few genuine love matches of medieval history, she secretly married Ralph de Monthermer, her late husband’s squire.
+Before the marriage took place, Joan had sent Ralph to her father, requesting that he be knighted; she married him shortly after his return.
 The marriage angered Edward so much he is said to have thrown the crown, he was wearing, into the fire.
 He ordered Ralph’s imprisonment in Bristol Castle, refused to receive Joan and confiscated all the lands and castle she had inherited from her late husband.

 Joan is said to have sent her 3 daughters by Gilbert to their grandfather, to try to appease him, and the Bishop of Durham also attempted to mediate.
-It seems likely that Edward mellowed when he saw Joan was pregnant with Ralph’s child.
+It seems likely that Edward mellowed when he saw Joan was pregnant with Ralph’s child – which may also explain the hasty, secret wedding.

 Monthermer was released and summoned to the August 1297 parliament as Earl of Gloucester and Hertford, by right of his wife.

-Joan and Ralph had 2 sons and 2 daughters.
+Joan and Ralph seem to have had a happy, loving relationship.
+They had 2 sons and 2 daughters.
 Their eldest son, Thomas, was killed at the Battle of Sluys in 1340 and their second son, Edward, died in the same year.
 Of their 2 daughters Mary married Duncan the 10th Earl of Fife, while Joan became a nun at Amesbury Abbey in Wiltshire.

-Joan of Acre died at Clare in Suffolk on 23rd April 1307, from an unknown ailment, aged just 35.
+After just over 10 years of marriage with Ralph, Joan of Acre died at Clare in Suffolk on 23rd April 1307, from an unknown ailment, aged just 35.
 She was buried in the Augustinian Priory there.
-The Earldoms of Gloucester and Hertford passed to her son by Gilbert and Ralph was given the title 1st Baron Monthermer.
+The Earldoms of Gloucester and Hertford passed to her son by Gilbert.
+As her widower, Ralph was given the title 1st Baron Monthermer.

 Pictures courtesy of Wikipedia, except Clare Priory, courtesy of http://www.findagrave.com

-Sources: Edward I A Great and Terrible King by Marc Morris; Brewer’s British Royalty by David Williamson; Britain’s Royal Families by Alison Weir; The Mammoth Book of British Kings & Queens by Mike Ashley; The Plantagenets, The Kings Who Made England by Dan Jones; http://www.findagrave.com; http://www.susanhigginbotham.com; http://www.womenshistory.about.com
+Sources: Edward I A Great and Terrible King by Marc Morris; Brewer’s British Royalty by David Williamson; Britain’s Royal Families by Alison Weir; The Mammoth Book of British Kings & Queens by Mike Ashley; The Plantagenets, The Kings Who Made England by Dan Jones; findagrave.com; susanhigginbotham.com; womenshistory.about.com.